top of page

 Rehabilitation may involve:

-• Core stabilization training
+• Core stabilization and trunk control training

 • Load management education

-• Hip strengthening to offload lumbar stress
+• Hip strengthening to reduce lumbar stress

 • Graded flexion or extension programming when appropriate

-• Return-to-activity progression
+• Walking or activity progression

 Massage Therapy